lruizrodr/Project_1/readME.md

 # **Perenia Plants, Online Shop**

-A personal online store of a Plant Nursery, where enthusiast can browse plants, shop, read the Nurserys blog articles and learn about plant care resources.
+A personal online store of a Plant Nursery, where enthusiasts can browse plants, shop, read the Nurserys blog articles and learn about plant care resources.
 Built with HTML, CSS and Bootstrap.

 ---